neshoba78/jpierite-fabacademy/mar-08-computer-controlled-machining.md

 Baafi, Ed "A couple of quick questions on the ShopBot at SETC" Message to Jean-Luc Pierite.
 30 April 2015.
 E-mail.

 Coyle, Sallye "Bit inventory for Bakersfield" Message to Jean-Luc Pierite.
 20 July 2016.
 E-mail.

+Coyle, Sallye "Powerpoint i did in Egypt for the teachers to summarize the equipment and software in a FabLab" Message to Jean-Luc Pierite.
+23 March 2016.
+E-mail.

 Diaz De Leon Lastras, A. \(n.d.\).
 Computer-Controlled Machining.
 Retrieved April 19, 2017, from [http://fabacademy.org/archives/2014/students/diazdeleon.alejandra/8.Computer-ControlledM.html](http://fabacademy.org/archives/2014/students/diazdeleon.alejandra/8.Computer-ControlledM.html)